congestive heart failure

 Seen & Heard

-What made you want to look up congestive heart failure?
-Please tell us where you read or heard it (including the quote, if possible).
+What made you look up congestive heart failure?
+Please tell us what you were reading, watching or discussing that led you here.